SubashRandika/game-spot/README.md

 ### `npm run dev`

-Runs front-end application in the development mode.<br />
+Runs front-end application in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## Live Preview in Vercel (GameSpot)